ShivamTripathi028/rak-chatbot-backend/product-categories/wisduo/rak3172-sip/application-note.md

 When MR is used, a dynamic voltage scaling is proposed to optimize power as follows:
   - Range 1: High-performance range
-      - The system clock frequency can be up to 48&nbsp;MHz.
+      - The system clock frequency can be up to 48 MHz.
       - The Flash memory access time for read access is minimized.
       - Write and erase operations are possible.

   - Range 2: Low-power range
-      - The system clock frequency can be up to 16&nbsp;MHz.
+      - The system clock frequency can be up to 16 MHz.
       - The flash memory access time for read access is increased as compared to range 1.
       - Write and erase operations are possible.